ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 [image ref](https://blog.discord.com/why-discord-is-switching-from-go-to-rust-a190bbca2b1f)

 Why is Rust so much better?
-Rust is blazingly fast and memory-efficient without needing a garbage collector, due to it's ownership model.
+Rust is blazingly fast and memory-efficient without needing a garbage collector, due to its ownership model.
 ```rust
 // s is not valid here, it’s not yet declared
 {